elkebir-group/fastppm/README.md

 The output files consist of the following:
 * `fastppm-cli` which is a command line tool.
-* `fastppm.cpython-39-x86_64-linux-gnu.so`, which is a Python libary whose extension will vary depending on OS and Python installation.
+* `fastppm.cpython-*.so`, which is a Python libary whose extension will vary depending on OS and Python installation.

+To use `fastppm` from Python, simply `import fastppm` with `fastppm.cpython-*.so` available to the `$PYTHONPATH` environmental variable.

 ## Usage